-Medical care and Psychiatric Services are provided on site weekly.
+Medical care is provided on site 3 times weekly.
+Psychiatric Services are also provided on site weekly.
 Following any outside medical appointments, you are responsible for providing the nursing staff with prescriptions given to you for yourself or your children.

 The nursing staff will inform you if you or your children have medications ordered and the times they are to be taken.
+If you cannot remember these times, please write them down.
 You must accompany your children to receive their medications.
 If for some reason you are choosing not to take a prescribed medication, you will need to sign a refusal of medication form for our records.